ayitbarek/ayitbarek.github.io/Lab News.md

 June 2025:
 * Congratulation to Ayobami Aboderin and Atul Jadhav for sucesfully completing their MSc degree.
 We wish you all the best in your future endeavors.
-* Sadique Abdalah has joined tthe lab as a PhD student.
+* Sadique Abdalah has joined the lab as a PhD student.
 Welcome Sadique!